Jonathan Sells

 Leipziger Volkszeitung

-In 2008 he founded the baroque collective Solomon’s Knot, “one of the UK’s most innovative and imaginative ensembles” and now Resident Baroque Ensemble at Wigmore Hall.
-As artistic director, he has spearheaded bold projects and fruitful collaborations at top festivals in Europe and North America.
+In 2008 he founded the baroque collective Solomon’s Knot, “one of the UK’s most innovative and imaginative ensembles” and the Resident Baroque Ensemble at Wigmore Hall since 2023.
+As artistic director, he has brought them to top festivals in Europe and North America, and their performances have been broadcast on a large number of European radio stations.

-Leading from within the ensemble, Sells has directed memorised performances including Bach’s Mass in B minor, St Michael’s Day cantatas (BBC Proms), Hunt Cantata and Mass in F major (Bachwoche Ansbach, CD release in 2025), and Christmas Oratorio (Wigmore Hall), and Handel’s Messiah and Esther (Händel-Festspiele Halle, Regensburg Tage Alter Musik) as well as Dixit Dominus (Bachfest Schaffhausen, Brighton Festival, De Singel Antwerp).
-In 2025 he will head Solomon’s Knot in the world premiere of Chad Kelly’s new reconstruction of Bach’s Köthener Trauermusik at Wigmore Hall, Tage alter Musik Regensburg, and Bachfest Leipzig.
+Leading from within the ensemble, Sells has directed memorised performances including Bach’s Mass in B minor, St Michael’s Day cantatas (BBC Proms), Hunt Cantata and Mass in F major (Bachwoche Ansbach, released on Prospero Classical), and Christmas Oratorio (Wigmore Hall), and Handel’s Messiah and Esther (Händel-Festspiele Halle, Regensburg Tage Alter Musik) as well as Dixit Dominus (Bachfest Schaffhausen, Brighton Festival, De Singel Antwerp).
+In 2025, he headed Solomon’s Knot in the world premiere of Chad Kelly’s new reconstruction of Bach’s Köthener Trauermusik at Wigmore Hall, Bachfest Leipzig, and Tage alter Musik Regensburg, recorded live for Linn.

-Sells has a burning curiosity for neglected geniuses of the 17th and 18th centuries such as Johann Kuhnau, George Jeffreys, and Barbara Strozzi, as well as later repertoire: he has conducted Beethoven, Dvorak, Bruckner, Prokofiev, Nielsen, and Varèse, and has worked with choirs from the UK to the Middle East.
+Jonathan Sells has a burning curiosity for neglected geniuses of the 17th and 18th centuries such as Johann Kuhnau, George Jeffreys, and Barbara Strozzi, as well as later repertoire: he has conducted Beethoven, Dvorak, Prokofiev, Nielsen, and Varèse, and has worked with choirs from the UK to the Middle East

 The Monteverdi Choir has been a cornerstone of my professional life and a guiding star for my ideal of choral excellence.
 To be able to shape and nourish the work of the Choir as it begins its exciting new chapter is a huge honour.
 The Choir’s identity is defined by virtuosity, power, superlative commitment to text and language, a kaleidoscopic array of colours and a direct connection to human emotion.
 These are the values and qualities which I will continue to promote, both when conducting the Choir in concert and when collaborating with other conductors.